somepaulo/MoreWaita/PACKAGING.md

 That is done with the `dump_groups.py` script from the `_dev` folder.
 It prints an alphabetically sorted list of all regular (non link) files in the specified directory and groups (a Meson dictionary) of files where the key is a regular or a link file and value is a list of links that point to the corresponding file in the key.
 Keys can also be links since a link may point to a file which is also a link.

 Once some new icons are added, files renamed or links are changed, new list of regular and link files must be generated for that icons directory.
-To do that, maintainer needs to dump a list of regular files and groups of link files for the directory containing the changes.
+To do that, the maintainer needs to dump a list of regular files and groups of link files for the directory containing the changes.
+This must be done from the theme's root directory.

 ```sh
 ./_dev/dump_groups.py scalable/apps # trailing slash is not required here